tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 * For testing purposes, print the first document ID and the first inaugural address in the corpus.

-### 2. Retrieve the most frequent adjective from each inaugural address
+### 2. Retrieve the most frequent adjective from each inaugural address.

 In this section, you will retrieve the most frequent adjective used in every inaugural address.
 A function called `most_freq_adj()` is provided to help you to complete this task.